jdansev/TYP-Prototype-V1/README.md

 # TYP.
 Messenger (Concept)

 TYP.
 Messenger is an ultra sleek messaging platform.
-Note: The official and updated repository is here: [TYP.](https://github.com/jdansev/TYP.)
+This version uses Django as the backend to handle websocket and database operations.
+Note the official and updated repository is here: [TYP.](https://github.com/jdansev/TYP.).
+And the server [TYP-RESTful-Service](https://github.com/jdansev/TYP-RESTful-Service) has been rebuilt with a Go backend.

 ![alt text](./demo.png)